Analogy and Analogical Reasoning

 In general, analogical arguments may be directed at establishing either sort of plausibility for their conclusions; they can have a probabilistic use or a modal use.
 Examples 7 through 9 are best interpreted as supporting modal conclusions.
 In those arguments, an analogy is used to show that a conjecture is worth taking seriously.
 To insist on putting the conclusion in probabilistic terms distracts attention from the point of the argument.
 The conclusion might be modeled (by a Bayesian) as having a certain probability value because it is deemed prima facie plausible, but not vice versa.
 Example 2, perhaps, might be regarded as directed primarily towards a probabilistic conclusion.

 There should be connections between the two conceptions.
 Indeed, we might think that the same analogical argument can establish both prima facie plausibility and a degree of probability for a hypothesis.
-But it is difficult to translate between modal epistemic concepts and probabilities (Cohen 1980; Douven and Williamson 2006; Huber 2009; Spohn 2009, 2012).
+But it is difficult to translate between epistemic modal concepts and probabilities (Cohen 1980; Douven and Williamson 2006; Huber 2009; Spohn 2009, 2012).
 We cannot simply take the probabilistic notion as the primitive one.
 It seems wise to keep the two conceptions of plausibility separate.
-Further discussion of this point is found in section 5.

 Of course, it is difficult to show that no successful analogical inference rule will ever be proposed.
 But consider the following candidate, formulated using the concepts of schema (4) and taking us only a short step beyond that basic characterization.